WenPerng/WenPerng.github.io/_projects/2025-06-MCTT-note.md

 # venue: "Department of Electrical Engineering"
 date: 2025-06-06
 # location: "National Taiwan University"
-except: "Lecture notes for the course \"Modern Coding Theory and Technology\" given in the spring of 2025 by prof. Hsin-Po Wang."
+excerpt: "Lecture notes for the course \"Modern Coding Theory and Technology\" given in the spring of 2025 by prof. Hsin-Po Wang."
 ---

 [LaTex Code and PDF](https://github.com/WenPerng/MCTT_Lecture_Note)